-- 10.1 Following a review of the effectiveness of the steps we have taken to ensure that here is no slavery in our supply chains we intend to take the following further remedial steps to combat slavery in our operations and supply chain: - (a) undertake further investigations into our supply chains; - (b) build our awareness and understanding of the issue including by rolling out more education and training for staff; and - (c) enhance our ability to risk assess including by utilising external resources, experts and software to assist with modern slavery risk assessment.
+- 10.1 Following a review of the effectiveness of the steps we have taken to ensure that there is no slavery in our supply chains we intend to take the following further remedial steps: - (a) undertake further investigations into our supply chains.

-- UNIVERSITY OF TECHNOLOGY SYDNEY - 10.2 We have been advised that UTS has recently submitted a Modern Slavery Statement to the Australian Border Force.
+- (b) build our awareness and understanding of the issue including by rolling out more education and training for staff. - (c) enhance our ability to risk assess including by utilising external resources, experts, and software to assist with modern slavery risk assessment. - 10.2 We have been advised that UTS has recently submitted a Modern Slavery Statement to the Australian Border Force.
 While we are not covered by the UTS Statement and are a separate legal entity with a different procurement and supply chain profile, we will continue to consult with UTS on an annual basis going forward.